OlyErofeeva/OlyErofeeva/README.md

 ## Hi there!
 I'm Oly

-### :woman_technologist: Front-end Developer focusing on React stack
+### :woman_technologist: Front-end Developer focusing on React stack :rocket:

 Passionate about building awesome user interfaces

 ---
 :art: I’m currently working on a portfolio for my vector illustrations.
 It used to be my hobby a while ago :)

-:seedling: I'm currently learning TypeScript, Redux & Jest
+:seedling: I'm interested in learning TypeScript, Jest & Redux

 :woman_office_worker: I have 3,5 years of experience in IT as a System Analyst & Technical Writer